Godiva Chocolate Martini

 Notes

-- I like to garnish this with chocolate sauce around the rim and then dipped in finely chopped chocolate.
+- For garnish, I like to rim the glass with chocolate sauce and dip it into finely chopped dark chocolate.

 Nutrition